STANDARDS

 AI is rushing forward—and even its creators aren’t sure exactly what’s next.

-As the AI systems get more sophisticated, they will likely replace human workers in some professions.
+As the AI systems get more , they will likely replace human workers in some professions.
 The McKinsey Global Institute estimates that 12 million people may need to change jobs by 2030 because of AI advances.
 Workers who do repetitive tasks—like customer service agents and telemarketers—are most likely to be affected first.

 Typically, when jobs are taken over by machines, new jobs are also created.
 But it’s too early to know exactly how many of even those new jobs AI could impact.

-“Historically, if your job gets automated, you find something new,” says Harry Holzer, an economist at Georgetown University in Washington, D.C.
+“Historically, if your job gets automated, you find something new,” says Harry Holzer, an at Georgetown University in Washington, D.C.
 “With AI, the thing that’s kind of scary is it could simply grow and take over more tasks.”

 Some people are determined not to let that happen.
-Last May, for example, TV and movie writers went on strike partly to demand rules about AI.
+Last May, for example, TV and movie writers went on partly to demand rules about AI.
 They don’t want studios to use bots instead of humans to write scripts.
 Actors, who later also went on strike, worry that AI-generated replicas could someday replace them onscreen.

 Regulating AI